dagdelenvolkan/wildfire-nbr/readme.md

 <br>

 # Libraries

+-rasterio
+-matplotlib
+-numpy
+-seaborn

 ```
-Libraries which are used in this project can be found in requirements.txt file.
+Libraries which are used in this project can be found in requirements.txt file with version numbers.
 ```

 ## Choosen data